-Use flipbooks to help your guests Save the Date #Invitation Porn#save the date#steal-this-idea May 31 | Megan Finley meganfinley Offbeat Bride Val had a dream of a Save the Date flipbook and her partner Theron made that dream a reality.
+Use flipbooks to help your guests Save the Date #Invitation Porn#save the date#steal-this-idea May 31 | Megan Finley meggyfin Offbeat Bride Val had a dream of a Save the Date flipbook and her partner Theron made that dream a reality.
 Here's Val's explanation of how it went down: One particularly chilly and snow-covered-ish day in Sheboygan, my fiance and I loaded up my Sony Z1U camera, our tripod, and ourselves, and drove to the lakefront.
 We did a simple seven-second video of me running and jumping into his arms, him spinning us around, and us kissing.
 He used iMovie to put in the date at the bottom and get the size correct for our company to turn the video into a flipbook.
 And here's Theron's video showing off how they turned out!
 In his words "I was instructed to do so by my fiancee, so I will comply."
 How much do you love those?
 And, while we're at it, let's hear it for a crafty Offbeat Groom!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
 When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Allycen & Lisa's intimate road trip wedding NEXT Bag in the USSR: How to turn an old map into a gift bag Show/Hide comments [ 5 ] what a cute idea!! and good fiance! lol 3 agree Reply Hahah yes he's the best hahaha 1 agrees Reply I'm having such a meta moment.
 I want to see a flipbook of how to make a flipbook!
 6 agree Reply Burning the edges of the ribbon with a lighter for a few seconds would work to stop the fraying for good.
 Just make sure not to hold it too long or you'll get a charred end 1 agrees Reply Awesome!
 I almost want to have a second wedding now, so I can do this!
 2 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.